CUBA IN PARIS

 3- MUCHO GUSTO FESTIVAL

 Mucho Gusto is an event organized by the Restaurant and Cocktails bar Cuba Compagnie to celebrate the gastronomy of Latin American countries.
-During one week this festival proposes us a virtual travel through our taste buds: Cuba (of course) but also Brazil, Colombia, Peru and Mexico, all in a colorful setting.
+During one week this festival proposes us a virtual travel through our taste buds: Cuba food (of course) but also Brazil, Colombia, Peru and Mexico food, all in a colorful setting.
 The last edition took place from 23rd to 27th October and we are willing to know what next edition has to propose.

 4- RHUM FEST PARIS